 So often women really do present as prisoners to abusive and unsupervised prison wardens (I mean husbands); sitting ducks, barely able to prevent whatever tsunamis their husband creates that threaten the stability they critically need.
 It doesn’t matter that you’re a human being, educated and know exactly what you want for yourself.
 Your wants are second to your husbands ego even when it makes no sense.
 The chorus of gross disregard for women’s lives and risk tolerance because husbands want to ‘live a little’ is a sobering reminder of how much we hate women.
 COVID-19 has exacerbated this issue but unfortunately it is not new.
 Every year, thousands of women get STIs from their husbands and die; HIV-AIDS and cervical cancer being some of the biggest, but most silent culprits.

 These days, my ex sends me videos of himself attending 1,000+ person indoor events maskless, (invoking the word ‘social distancing’ but clearly doing none), and subsequently refusing to wear a mask when in my house even though in fact, double masking is increasingly the global standard.
 He (like most men I’ve observed) is not safe, but insists that regardless of the cost to me and others, I must accept his lower personal risk threshold because he is the man, and he has the backing of decades of men getting away with such bad behavior.
 1+1 = 5,666 and he is sticking to it.
 Fortunately, I can breathe through the panic attack and remember that I am unshackled from such bondage of risky obligation.
-Unfortunately, many women can’t because 1 + 1 also equals 1 in marriage.
+I no longer owe anyone the privilege of putting my life in danger.
+Unfortunately, many women still do because 1 + 1 also equals 1 in marriage.
 I dialed into a wedding where a bride wore a face shield (inadequate) while her husband went bare faced through their wedding reception and I thought…”What’s the point?
 You’re going home with him anyways”.

 By Tishe Akindele